Associate Professor Andrew Zalesky

 - Neuroscience, Systems Neuroscience, Network Neuroscience

 Contributions: Dr Zalesky is internationally recognized for his work in network neuroscience, particularly in its application to neuropsychiatry.
 He developed the network-based statistic, a tool that is widely used to localize brain network pathology.
-His tool is used in hundreds of published research studies.
-His contributions to neuropsychiatry include one of the first maps of the schizophrenia connectome.
-Dr Zalesky co-authored the award-winning textbook Fundamentals of Brain Network Analysis and founded the Australian Connectomics School.
+His tool has been used in hundreds of published research studies.
+Dr Zalesky co-authored the award-winning textbook Fundamentals of Brain Network Analysis and co-founded the Australian Connectomics School.

 Biography: Dr Zalesky received his PhD in 2006 from the Department of Electrical and Electronic Engineering at the University of Melbourne for research on mathematical modeling of all-optical telecommunication networks.
-After completing postdoctoral research in Hong Kong, he returned to Australia in 2007 and began applying his expertise in engineered networks to the study of brain networks in neuropsychiatric disorders.
-He identified novel links between disease progression in brain networks and cascading failures in engineered networks, which led to the development of widely used tools for brain network analysis.
-In 2013, he established the Systems Neuropsychiatry and Neuroengineering research group.
+After completing postdoctoral research in Hong Kong, he returned to Australia in 2007 and began applying his expertise in engineered networks to investigate brain networks in neuropsychiatric disorders.
+He identified novel links between disease progression in brain networks and cascading failures in engineered networks, which led to the development of innovative and widely used tools for brain network analysis.
 He has been with the Department of Psychiatry since 2007 and commenced a joint appointment with the Department of Biomedical Engineering at its inception in 2015.

 Awards: Dr Zalesky has held numerous research fellowships awarded by the Australian Research Council (ARC) and the National Health and Medical Research Council (NHMRC).
 He has continuously held at least one competitive research fellowship throughout his research career.
-Other awards include: 2007 American-Australian Association Award in recognition of research excellence; 2011 Ziskind-Somerfeld Research Award finalist for most highly cited paper in Biological Psychiatry; 2014 Young Tall Poppy Science Award for excellence in science communication; 2016 Aubery Lewis Award for research excellence in biological psychiatry; 2018 University of Melbourne Outstanding Research Award.
+Other awards: • 2007 American-Australian Association Award in recognition of research excellence; • 2011 Ziskind-Somerfeld Research Award finalist for most highly cited paper in Biological Psychiatry; • 2014 Young Tall Poppy Science Award for excellence in science communication; • 2016 Aubery Lewis Award for research excellence in biological psychiatry; • 2018 University of Melbourne Biomedical and Chemical Engineering Outstanding Research Award.

-- Kottaram A, Johnston L, Cocchi L, Ganella EP, Everall I, Pantelis C, Kotagiri R, Zalesky A. Brain network dynamics in schizophrenia: Reduced dynamism of the default mode network.
-Human Brain Mapping.
+- Karazhma Kottaram A, Johnston L, Cocchi L, Ganella E, Everall I, Pantelis C, Kotagiri R, Zalesky A. Brain network dynamics in schizophrenia: Reduced dynamism of the default mode network.
+HUMAN BRAIN MAPPING.
 Wiley-Liss.
-2019.
+2019, Vol. 40, Issue 7.
 DOI: 10.1002/hbm.24519

 - Zalesky A, Cropley V, Wannan C. Connectivity shapes cortical thickness reductions in schizophrenia: ‘Regions that link together, thin together’.
 American Journal of Psychiatry.
 American Psychiatric Publishing.
 2019.

-- Sabaroedin K, Tiego J, Parkes L, Sforazzini F, Finlay A, Johnson B, Pinar A, Cropley V, Harrison B, Zalesky A, Pantelis C, Bellgrove M, Fornito A. Functional Connectivity of Corticostriatal Circuitry and Psychosis-Like Experiences in the General Community.
-Biological Psychiatry.
-Elsevier.
+- Sabaroedin K, Tiego J, Parkes L, Sforazzini F, Finlay A, Johnson B, Pinar A, Cropley V, Harrison B, Zalesky A, Pantelis C, Bellgrove MA, Fornito A. Functional Connectivity of Corticostriatal Circuitry and Psychosis-like Experiences in the General Community..
+Biol Psychiatry.
 2019.
+DOI: 10.1016/j.biopsych.2019.02.013

 - Seguin C, Van Den Heuvel MP, Zalesky A. REPLY TO MUSCOLONI AND CANNISTRACI: Navigation performance measures.
 PROCEEDINGS OF THE NATIONAL ACADEMY OF SCIENCES OF THE UNITED STATES OF AMERICA.
 National Academy of Sciences.
 2019, Vol. 116, Issue 5.
 DOI: 10.1073/pnas.1820315116